 It's a staple here at Classic FM, but to do justice to Albinoni's Adagio you really do have to put your headphones in, imagine life in sepia and feel a full Baroque embrace.
 Gets us every time.

 With a title like that, it's unlikely that you'll be skipping down the street with this pumping from your bluetooth.
 No, for this Bach we recommend some dark clothing, a stiff drink and possibly some more gentle sobbing.
 Good luck, everybody.

 If any piece deserves the label 'modern classic', it's this.
 Gorecki used the words etched into the walls of a Gestapo prison by an 18 year old girl during the Second World War as his inspiration, and the results are as chilling as they are moving.

 No, it's not an account of the popular late-90s singer's descent into obscurity, it's actually one of Henry Purcell's most poignant compositions.
 Taken from his opera Dido and Aeneas, it comes as Dido (not that one) is preparing to face her imminent death.

 Almost everything Tchaikovsky wrote has an element of sadness to it, but this one really takes the biscuit.
-Dedicated to his nephew, with whom he was controversially in a secret relationship, it is shot through with regret, sadness and loneliness.
-Listen to the heart-wrenching 4th movement below the pic of Tchaikovsky and his nephew.
+Dedicated to his nephew, with whom he was controversially in a secret relationship, it is shot through with regret, sadness, resignation and deep loneliness.
+Listen to the heart-wrenching fourth movement below the pic of Tchaikovsky and his nephew.

 Right - to bring you up to speed, Rigoletto's daughter has been stabbed and placed in a bag.
 Rigoletto has been given said sack thinking it contains the body of his nemesis, The Duke of Mantua.
-He opens the bag to discover his dying daughter dressed as a man (don't ask) instead, and they sing this heartbreaking duet together as she dies.
+He opens the bag to discover his dying daughter dressed as a man (don't ask) instead, and Verdi makes them sing this heartbreaking duet together as she dies.
 Blimey.